CaliCastle/slack-dark-theme/README.md

 ### Behind the Scenes

 For Windows, Slack is likely located in `C:\Users\username\AppData\Local\slack\app-{version}\resources\app.asar.unpacked\src\static`

-For macOS, it's located in `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static` And basically the installation just appends a snippet of JavaScript into the `ssb-interop.js` file:
+For macOS, it's located in `/Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static`

+And basically what it does is just append the JavaScript snippet below into the `ssb-interop.js` file:

 ```js
 document.addEventListener("DOMContentLoaded", function () {